How Does a Private Investment in Public Equity Work?

 Not Only Investors are Eligible to Participate

-Ordinary investors are generally not eligible to participate in a PIPE deal.
+Ordinary investors are generally not eligible to participate in a PIPE transactions.
 Instead, these transactions are restricted to institutional investors or so-called ‘accredited investors.’
-Under securities industry regulations, an accredited investor is an individual or entity who is deemed to have sufficient financial resources and sophistication.
+Under securities industry regulations, an accredited investor is an individual or entity who is deemed to have sufficient financial resources and sophistication within the stock market.

 What are the Pros and Cons of a PIPE Deal?